‘ADDICTED’ – THE CHINESE TELEVISION SERIES

 The story though of the airing of the series, the response of the Chinese Government to elements of the narrative which elicited a blaze of red lights, its banning, the effects on the actors who became overnight stars but had no money for the necessary security after such public exposure, the Government’s banning not only of the series which was erased from both the internet and from the platforms broadcasting it in such an effective cancelling that the series six years later simply does not exist in China To take it further, censors issued a most unusual dictate, that both actors could never appear together again in any media of any kind nor could they be photographed together.
 It is all of this which intrigued me in the first place to seek out the series.
 I then spent much time over some three months viewing 150 + hours of material both sourced from internet sites and other material provided to me of the series of early cuts and assemblies.
 I also made contact with parties connected to the production of the series and the more I learned, the more fascinating I became with ‘Addicted’.

-Having watched the series through many times and enjoyed spending time analysing the forensics of the production made for such small money yet achieving a result which is outstanding.
+Having watched the series through a number of times and enjoyed spending time analysing the forensics of the production made for such small money yet achieving a result which is outstanding.

-It is a gay themed series made for a narrowcast audience of a popular genre throughout Asia known as ‘boy love,’ of which the those words play better in Asia than they do in the West.
+It is a gay-themed series made for a narrowcast audience of a popular genre throughout Asia known as ‘boy-love’, of which the those words play better in Asia than they do in the West.
+The genre is now mainly known as ‘Y’ and is widely produced with a huge slate of programming mainly out of Japan, Korea, Taiwan, Thailand.
 It is though a widely viewed genre with productions coming out of Japan, Korea, Taiwan and Thailand.
-Most of them are syrupy and trite.
-They come and they go as do the actors.
-‘Addicted’ was made under this banner but has virtually no relationship to any other series within the genre nor in fact is it the genre.
-It is a gay- themed drama of epic proportions and a sense of reality which is compelling to watch, compelling to follow.
+Most of them are light-on and trite and effectively disposable through multiple streaming services who serve them up like six-packs.

-Timmy Xu was asked just before the banning of the series how he would describe the chemistry between he and Johnny Huang.
+The series star, Timmy Xu was asked just before the Chinese censors banning of the series at episode 12, how he would describe the chemistry between he and co-star Johnny Huang.
 He said, ‘electricity’.
 The voltage is high!

 I attempt to analyse a little of this in these notes.
-I hope you might be interested in what I wrote:
+I hope you might be interested in what I wrote have written and it is written as an essay for viewers and television professionals who may be interested in my insight.

 Addicted – the television series